codycarroll/birdsense_TNC/README.md

 ## Preparation
 To create your own workflow, Fork (button at top)this repository to your workspace.
 From the drop-down menu of your profile at the top right corner and select "Your repositories".
 Find the forked BirdSense repo.
-Follow the steps below to obtain required authentications and add to the repository secrets.
+Follow the steps below to obtain the required authentications and add to the repository secrets.
 As the outcome of the preparation, your repo action secrets will be set as below:

 <img src = "images/secrets.png" width = "70%" height = "70%" />